SODALITE-EU/monitoring-system/ruleserver/README.md

 ## Deployment
 This component is expected to be deployed [(see the blueprint)](https://github.com/fabeirojorge-sw/iac-platform-stack/blob/f1d61d3c0c4563f7858e226fa096ac51d748860e/docker-local/service.yaml#L489) along with Consul, Prometheus and Alertmanager components.

-If you want to deploy this component as a standalone Docker container for research or debug purposes, you must provide the Docker `run` command with the following additional parameters:
+If you want to deploy this component as a standalone Docker container for research or debug purposes, you must provide the `docker run <image>` command with the following additional parameters:
 * Volumes (`-v "rules-volume:/etc/prometheus/rules"`): When deployed inside the stack, the rule server shares the `/etc/prometheus/rules/` folder of the Prometheus instance through a Docker volume.
 The Flask app implementing the API expects such a folder to be available in the rule server filesystem:
 * Environment variables (`--env`):
   * `GUNICORN_WORKERS`: Number of threads managed by the Gunicorn WSGI server